kiquetal/learning-path-object-level/readme.md

 A *legal hold* prevents an object version fro being overwritten or delete.
 Legal holds can be freely placed and removed by any user who has s3:PubObjectLegalHold permission.

+### S3 Replication

+Regional Requirements
+The source bucket owner must have the source and destination AWS Regions enabled for their account.

+Both source and destination buckets must have versioning enabled.

+Permissions

+To use replication, amazon S3 must have permission to replicate object from the source bucket to the destination bucket or buckets on your behalf.

+Object Lock

+#### S3 replication

+- Limitations- object no replicate:

+Objects that existed before you added the replication configuration to the bucket Objects in the source bucket that are replicas that were created by another replication rule Objects in the source bucket that have already been replicated to a different destination Objects created with server-side encryption using customer-provided encryption keys (SSE-C) Objects that are stored in S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, or S3 Glacier Deep Archive storage class
+Objects in the source bucket that the bucket owner doesn't have permissions for (when the bucket owner is not the owner of the object)
+Updates to bucket-level subresources
+Actions performed by lifecycle configuration

+- Objects to replicate

+Objects created after you add a replication configuration Unencrypted objects
+Objects encrypted at rest under Amazon S3 managed keys (SSE-S3) or customer master keys (CMKs) stored in AWS Key Management Service (AWS KMS)
+Object metadata from the source objects to the replicas

+Objects in the source bucket for which the bucket owner has permissions to read objects and ACLs Object ACL updates, unless you direct Amazon S3 to change the replica ownership when source and destination buckets aren't owned by the same accounts
+Object tags
+S3 Object Lock retention information